LHRK/Nanodisc-Builder/README.md

 > pip install insane

 Insane is however, only compatible with python 2.7, as is the martinize script.
-Both Insane and martinize can be used as scripts as well

 # Supported python versions